All Episodes

 She's really, really, really, I mean, really way out there on the left.

-I think I'm pretty sure, but I'm not right about this.
+And she even once admitted, I think I'm pretty sure, but I'm not right about this.

-She once admitted that she had to go to some kind of uh therapy to deal with overwhelming control issues, particularly in relationships that she had.
+She once admitted that she had to go to some kind of therapy to deal with overwhelming control issues, particularly in relationships that she had.

 Anyway, that's the kind of stuff that's out there.